Ultimate Fighting Championship: M-1 Global partnership

 On July 18, 2018, it was announced that UFC had entered into a partnership with Russian MMA promoter M-1 Global.
 M-1 Global will serve as a farm league to scout Russian fighters for UFC and will participate in organizing UFC events in Russia.
 The deal also gave M-1 champions the opportunity to sign with UFC.

-2019 Endeavor's initial public offering attempt

-On May 24, 2019 Endeavor Group (EDR) filed initial public offering (IPO) paperwork with the Securities and Exchange Commission.
-The form detailed Endeavor's revenue was $3.61 billion in 2018 with a net income of $100.1 million after adjustments, and potential risks involved of being potentially sued: (1) “over alleged long-term neurocognitive impairment arising from concussions”, (2) collective bargaining to unionize the MMA athletes, and (3) "five related class-action lawsuits filed against it alleging that UFC violated Section 2 of the Sherman Antitrust Act of 1890 by monopolizing the alleged market for elite professional MMA athletes' services".

-On September 26, 2019, Endeavor Group cancelled its planned IPO that was set for September 27.
-It said in a statement "Endeavor will continue to evaluate the timing for the proposed offering as market conditions develop" The Wall Street Journal reported the under performance of the recent IPO for Peloton was a contributing factor.
-As is an ongoing lawsuit with several former UFC fighters.

 Impact of the COVID-19 pandemic

 Due to the COVID-19 pandemic, the UFC went on with its March 13, 2020 event, UFC Fight Night: Lee vs. Oliveira in Brasília, Brazil, behind closed doors.
 On March 16, the organization announced that the next three events, UFC Fight Night: Woodley vs. Edwards, UFC on ESPN: Ngannou vs. Rozenstruik, and UFC Fight Night: Overeem vs. Harris, would be postponed to future dates.

 In regards to its next pay-per-view, UFC 249 on April 18, UFC president Dana White stated that the event would likely go on, but at a new venue behind closed doors.
 It was originally to be held at Barclays Center, but a stay-at-home order was issued by the New York state government.
 On March 18, the New York State Athletic Commission also withdrew its sanctioning for the event.
 Due to international travel restrictions and other withdrawals, a revised card for UFC 249 was unveiled on April 6 with a location still TBD.
 The next day, White disclosed that he had booked an unspecified venue for two months, in order to host both UFC 249 and other future events involving U.S. fighters.
 He also disclosed plans to secure a private island, known as "Fight Island", to host events with international fighters.